NARENDRA531/openshift-aug-2023/Day1/README.md

 hello-world             latest    9c7a54a9a43c   3 months ago     13.3kB
 </pre>

-## Setting up a Load Balancer with nginx
+## ⛹️‍♂️ Lab - Setting up a Load Balancer with nginx

 Let us create 3 web server containers named web1, web2 and web3 respectively as shown below.